Ordering FAQ

 If you have other suggestions, please let us know!

-• How long can I store the items in my freezer?
+• How long can I store stool in my freezer?

 It is not entirely known.
 It should stay safe for years, but efficacy may decline over time.
 Personally, I found that a sample stored for over a year didn’t seem to lose any efficacy.